ABOUT ME

 Food

-We feed our rats Mazuri rat food along with a homemade mix, fresh fruits and vegetables, mealworms, and (of course) lots of treats.
+I give the rats Mazuri rat food along with a homemade mix, fresh fruits and vegetables, mealworms, and (of course) lots of treats.
 Rats are given natural, organic baby food when needed - usually with medication or when they are severely underweight.
+If you're adopting a new rat, keep their diet simple for a while and introduce new foods slowly so you don't upset their stomach.

 Housing